konstantinmuenster/gatsby-theme-portfolio-minimal/gatsby-theme-portfolio-minimal/README.md

     │     └── hero.json # has to be JSON
     │ └── interests
     │     └── interests.json # has to be JSON
+    │     └── more_interests.json # has to be JSON
     │ └── legal
     │     └── imprint.md # has to be Markdown
     │ └── projects